Lower School

 3rd Grade

 3rd Grade is a year when greater independence in learning is fostered.
 Children take more ownership of their learning as they begin to explore projects and activities that are long-term.
 These experiences occur both at home and in the classroom.
 During this critical developmental stage, fluency is achieved and students are no longer learning to read, but rather reading to learn.
-Traditional and experiential learning meet to encourage growth and development and cultivate confidence in the learner.
 In the classroom, social and emotional skills, as well as character development, are taught using the Positive Discipline model.
 The approach enables students to feel their best, believe in themselves and develop a willingness to take risks in their learning.

 4th Grade

-4th Grade nurtures independent thinking and behaviors.
+4th Grade nurtures independent thinking and behaviors, and gives students an opportunity to assume the role of leaders in the Lower School.
 Students collaborate and problem-solve in a safe and comfortable classroom climate that encourages academic risk-taking, social awareness, and creative solutions.
 Organization, time management, and study skills are areas of focus that inspire students to take ownership of their learning and prepare them for the transition to Upper School.

 Guided by our Core Values and commitment to high standards, St. Edmund’s Academy provides a diverse, inclusive, and nurturing learning community where students are known, valued, and challenged to achieve their potential.